aljebraschool/Filtering-Financial-Regulation-Document-using-Machine-Learning/README.md

 4. **Train the Model (Optional)**

    You can train the model using the provided notebook on Google Colab.
-The link to the Weights and Biases (WandB) experiment is [here](https://wandb.ai/aljebraschool-university-muhammed-vi-polytechnic/financial_document_with_ml).
+The training process can be tracked using Weights and Biases (WandB).
+You can view the experiment tracking dashboard [here](https://wandb.ai/aljebraschool-university-muhammed-vi-polytechnic/financial_document_with_ml).

 5. **Run the Application**